microsoftgraph/msgraph-bicep-types/generated/microsoftgraph/microsoft.graph/beta/types.md

 * **serviceProvisioningErrors**: [MicrosoftGraphServiceProvisioningError](#microsoftgraphserviceprovisioningerror)[]: Errors published by a federated service describing a non-transient, service-specific error regarding the properties or link from a group object.
 * **theme**: string: Specifies a Microsoft 365 group's color theme.
 Possible values are Teal, Purple, Green, Blue, Pink, Orange or Red
 * **type**: 'Microsoft.Graph/groups' (ReadOnly, DeployTimeConstant): The resource type
 * **uniqueName**: string (Required, DeployTimeConstant): The unique identifier that can be assigned to a group and used as an alternate key.
-Immutable.
-Read-only.
+Immutable
 * **visibility**: string: Specifies the group join policy and group content visibility for groups.
 Possible values are: Private, Public, or HiddenMembership.
 HiddenMembership can be set only for Microsoft 365 groups when the groups are created.
 It can't be updated later.
 Other values of visibility can be updated after group creation.
 If visibility value isn't specified during group creation on Microsoft Graph, a security group is created as Private by default, and Microsoft 365 group is Public.
 Groups assignable to roles are always Private.
 To learn more, see group visibility options.
 Nullable.
 * **writebackConfiguration**: [MicrosoftGraphGroupWritebackConfiguration](#microsoftgraphgroupwritebackconfiguration): Specifies whether or not a group is configured to write back group object properties to on-premises Active Directory.
 These properties are used when group writeback is configured in the Microsoft Entra Connect sync client.